abisola/wordlist-rss-generator/README.md

 You need to set up the cron job to make it work.
 Obviously, you can change the language file to fit your needs.

+This is the cron job you will need to set:

+*/1 * * * * /path/to/project/directory/setenv.sh

+You also need to set the environment variable: TRANSLATOR_PROJECT_ROOT_DIR

 Enjoy.
 It's pretty easy to use!